 The curriculum is framed in a ‘prepared environment’ which includes these areas:

-Practical Life– This area of the curriculum invites the young learner to act and work on real-life tasks.
+Practical Life– This area of the early childhood curriculum invites the young learner to act and work on real-life tasks.
 Through the activities, the child fosters independence, coordination, order and concentration.
 The materials develop a work cycle that flows into all the other areas of the classroom.

 Mathematics– The central purpose of the Math materials in the early years is to lay the foundation for later development.
 It also prepares for the gradual transition to abstract thinking.
 Montessori students use hands-on learning with concrete materials to make abstract concepts clear and concrete.

 Sensorial– Dr. Montessori saw the senses as the “doorway to the mind.”
 She considered sensory and manipulation an aid to the development of maturing sense organs (eyes, ears, nose, tongue and skin), and a starting point for intellectual growth.

 Language– The language area contains a large variety of reading readiness materials for phonetic analysis, reading, as well as refinement of motor control for writing.
 The child begins by exploring the sounds that compose words and by relating them to the letters of the alphabet.
 He can soon produce words and sentences.
 Simultaneously, he trains his hand to become precise for the writing movements.
 Reading is prepared indirectly by writing.
-And because reading skills develop so smoothly in Montessori classrooms, students tend to exhibit a sudden “reading explosion” which leave the children and their families beaming with pride.
+And because reading skills develop so smoothly in Montessori classrooms, students tend to exhibit a sudden “reading explosion” which leaves the children and their families beaming with pride.